vwt-digital-solutions/ns-checkmk-lurk/README.md

 1. Set executable permissions to the setup file `chmod +x ./setup.sh`.
 2. Change the config name `mv ./lurk/config.py.example ./lurk/config.py`.
+3. Change the permissions of the config so that no other users can access it `chmod 600 ./lurk/config.py`.

 ## 4. Run the setup
 This will setup the crontabs, install the python modules and change the config file name.